Jacobi identities in low-dimensional topology: Connecting 4- and 3-dimensional Jacobi relations

+An (order $n$) Whitney tower whose bottom stages form a singular concordance is called an (order $n$) {\em Whitney concordance}.
+Denote by $\W_n(\ell)$ the set of order $n$ Whitney concordances of $\ell$-component string links. $\Box$ \end{defi}

-Let $G^c$ be a capped grope cobordism (from $\sigma$ to $\sigma'$) in $\G^c_n(\ell)$.
+Let $G^c$ be a simple grope cobordism (from $\sigma$ to $\sigma'$) in $\G^c_n(\ell)$.
 Think of $G^c$ as sitting in the middle slice $B^3\times\{1/2\}$ of $B^3\times I$.
-Extending $\sigma\subset G^c$ to $B^3\times \{0\}$, via the product with $[0,1/2]$, and extending $\sigma'\subset G^c$ to $B^3\times \{1\}$, via the product with $[1/2,1]$, yields a collection of class $n$ capped gropes properly embedded in $B^4=B^3\times I$, i.e. a {\em 4--dimensional grope cobordism}, or {\em grope concordance}, from $\sigma$ to $\sigma'$.
-After perturbing the interiors of the caps slightly, we may assume that all caps are still disjointly embedded and that a cap which intersected the $j$th string link component in the 3--dimensional grope cobordism now has a single transverse intersection point with the interior of a bottom stage of the $j$th grope in the 4--dimensional grope concordance.
-By fixing the appropriate orientation conventions, the construction preserves the signs of these intersection points.
+Extending $\sigma\subset G^c$ to $B^3\times \{0\}$, via the product with $[0,1/2]$, and extending $\sigma'\subset G^c$ to $B^3\times \{1\}$, via the product with $[1/2,1]$, yields a collection of class $n$ capped gropes properly embedded in $B^4=B^3\times I$, i.e. a {\em grope concordance}, from $\sigma$ to $\sigma'$.
+After perturbing the interiors of the caps slightly, we may assume that all caps are still disjointly embedded and that a cap which intersected the $j$-th string link component in the grope cobordism now has a single transverse intersection point with the interior of a bottom stage of the $j$-th grope in the grope concordance.
+By fixing the appropriate orientation conventions, this construction preserves the signs of these intersection points.